Tropes that apply to the characters of Pokémon Conquest

 -When defeated, if conditions for recruitment are met

 and the warlord of Spectra.
 No is more interested in a battle with the main character than worrying about territory expansion.
 She warns the player about Nobunaga’s strength when she loses and comes back to assist her husband during the final battle.
 She specializes in Ghost Pokémon with Drifloon being her starter Pokémon and Misdreavous her perfect link.

-Ax-Crazy: Implied to be one given her Samurai Warriors counterpart.
+- Ax-Crazy: Implied to be one given her Samurai Warriors counterpart.
 Her dialogue also suggests that she prefers to see people suffer before her.

-Battle Couple: She assists Nobunaga in the final battle of the main story.
+- Battle Couple: She assists Nobunaga in the final battle of the main story.

 - Interface Spoiler: A subversion.
 Despite linking well with Ghosts and Dragons, she cannot link with Giratina, who isn't even present in the game.
 The affinity typing is more likely to hint at her relationship with Nobunaga, despite the fact that the game doesn't explicitly state that they're married.

-Lack of Empathy: Some of her dialogue implies that she couldn’t care less about her opponents or allies.
+- Lack of Empathy: Some of her dialogue implies that she couldn’t care less about her opponents or allies.

-Stripperiffic: She actually puts on more clothing when she transforms.
+- Stripperiffic: She actually puts on more clothing when she transforms.

-The Vamp: Her special ability is even called "Viper’s Bite," which causes a variety of problems toward any Pokémon who is owned by a male.
+- The Vamp: Her special ability is even called "Viper’s Bite," which causes a variety of problems toward any Pokémon who is owned by a male.

-World's Most Beautiful Woman: Her episode along with the majority of the female warlords include them fighting over whose the fairest of them all.
+- World's Most Beautiful Woman: Her episode along with the majority of the female warlords include them fighting over whose the fairest of them all.
 The introduction to Nō’s chapter is her saying that she’s the most beautiful without hesitation, unlike the other characters who think they’re plain, got forced into the competition, or fight for their honor.